NAVIGATE ESUS Study Says Xarelto No More Effective Than Aspirin

 Now, the manufacturers set their eyes on stroke victims.
 The NAVIGATE ESUS trial included 7,214 patients from 31 countries.
 Researchers randomly gave patients once daily either 15 mg of rivaroxaban or 100 mg of aspirin.
 There was not a difference in stroke prevention from those taking either Xarelto or aspirin.This study was a failed attempt to push the hazardous drug on a new group of people.
 It is unclear if the manufactures will continue the study at a later date.
 An Eliquis study of the same nature is set to complete in December 2018.

 Thousands of injured people are demanding justice from Bayer and Janssen Pharmaceuticals.
 They feel that the company failed to provide adequate warnings about the risks of their drug.
-They didn’t have the chance to make an educated decision based upon their health.
+They didn’t have the chance to make an educated decision based on their health.

 The Michael Brady Lynch Firm is still accepting cases in all 50 states.
 If you or a loved one experienced a serious bleeding event after taking Xarelto, let our decades of experience help you.
 We know exactly how to go up against large companies and get you the justice you deserve.
 Contact us today to speak with a knowledgeable attorney for a free consultation.